smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/DataLoaderData/oracleFdwSetup.md

 5. HES Example

+The objective of this example is to test access to some HES test data in Oracle.
+As a result of this test it was decide to advise the use of materialize views to provide for a local copy of the data.

-* In Oracle as SYSTEM or RIF grant the RIF user access to data:
+* In Oracle as *SYSTEM* or the schema owner grant the RIF user (peteR) access to data:
   ```
   GRANT SELECT ON rif.rif_201617_apr2019 TO peter;
   ```